-You can use the knob on the sides of the seats to make several seat adjustments.
+You can use the knob on the side of the driver seat to make several seat adjustments.
 By using the knob, you can select what kind of seat adjustments you want to make.
 The selected adjustments are shown in the centre display.